fatih/vim-go/README.md

 ```
 and execute `:PluginInstall` (or `:BundleInstall` for older versions of Vundle)

-For the first Vim start it will try to download and install all necessary go
-binaries.
+Please be sure all necessary binares are installed (such as `gocode`, `godef`,
+`goimportes`, etc..).
+You can easily install them with the included
+`:GoInstallBinaries`.
+Those binaries will be automatically downloaded and
+installed to your `$GOBIN` environment (if not set it will use `$GOPATH/bin`).
 It requires `git` and `hg` for fetching the individual Go packages.
-This can take some time.
-To disable this behaviour add `let g:go_disable_autoinstall = 1`.
-Do not use it with other Go plugins.

 ### Optional